asilarslan/Material-Template/README.md

 # Android Material Temlate

-This application interactive paging indicator, compatible with the `ViewPager` from the Android Support Library.
+This application include interactive paging indicator, compatible with the `ViewPager` from the Android Support Library.

 | Add Fragment          | Categories Fragment             |
 |:-----------------------------:|:-----------------------------:|